-Before we start configuring the Informatica Normalizer Transformation, First let me connect with the Informatica repository service.
-In order to do so, we have to provide the Informatica Admin Console credentials.
-So, Please provide the appropriate Username and Password, and click the Connect button.
+Before we start configuring the Informatica Normalizer Transformation, First let me connect with the repository service.
+To do so, enter the Admin Console username and password you specified while installing the Server.

-Step 2: Create Target Definition for Informatica Normalizer Transformation
+Create Target Definition

-Step 3: Create a Mapping for Informatica Normalizer Transformation
+Create Informatica Normalizer Transformation Mapping

-To create a new mapping, Please navigate to Mappings menu in Menu Bar, and select the Create.. option.
+To create a new mapping for Informatica Normalizer Transformation, Please navigate to the Mappings menu in Menu Bar, and select the Create.. option.

-Double click on the Normalizer transformation to edit the Transformation.
+Double click on the Informatica Normalizer transformation to edit the Transformation.
 Next, go to the Normalizer tab, and use the New Field option to add new fields.

 Next, we selected the Year column and clicked the Right Shift button beside the Level.

-Step 4: Create a Workflow for Normalizer Transformation in Informatica
+Create Normalizer Transformation in Informatica Workflow

 After we finish creating the Mapping, we have to create a workflow for it.
-Power Center Workflow manager provides two approaches to create workflow.
+Power Center Workflow manager provides two approaches to create a workflow.

-In this example we will create the Workflow manually.
+In this normalizer example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.

-Once we created the workflow, our next step is to create session task for our mapping.
+Once we created the workflow for Informatica Normalizer Transformation, our next step is to create a session task for our mapping.

-There are two types of sessions in informatica:
+There are two types of sessions: